rh-openshift-ansible-better-together/dev-track/README.md

 ### 1.1 Log in to OpenShift
 You'll need to log into OpenShift with the `oc` tool to talk to the cluster from the command line.
 You'll also want to log into the UI.
 Log in using `oc`.
 When prompted with the user, provide the username that you were assigned.
+Your username is `user$USER_NUMBER`, so if you were assigned user 1, your username would be `user1`.
 For the password, enter `r3dh4t1!`.
 ```bash
 oc login https://api.cluster-52a2.52a2.ocp4.opentlc.com:6443
 ```